tokenami/tokenami/README.md

 ## Design systems

-Design systems help teams build consistent interfaces.
-Tokenami eases the friction of creating and consuming design systems, whether you're building your own or using our official one.
+Tokenami eases the friction of creating portable design systems, whether you're building your own or using our official one.

 ### Using the official system